SFH-Foundation/sfhfoundation/docs/prescriptions/index.md

+---
 title: Prescriptions for the Optimum Life

-description: Overview of the various guides and maps provided by Shaykh Fadhlalla Haeri
+description: All the various Sufi, Islamic and Qur'anic guides and maps provided by Shaykh Fadhlalla Haeri
+image: assets/images/11.jpg
+---

 # Prescriptions for the Optimum Life